 9. Portobello Bay Day Trip on Panama's Caribbean

-A picturesque bay side town with the ruins of four Spanish forts and a restored customs house.
+This picturesque bay side town has the ruins of four Spanish forts and a restored customs house.
 About a two hour trip from Panama City on the Atlantic Coast, Portobello is set on a scenic Caribbean bay.
 During the Spanish Colonial era it was the trans-shipment point for all the treasure Spain looted from Inca Empire.
 Treasure was stored, displayed in fairs and then shipped to Spain.
-The fabulous treasures stacked high in the customs house made Portobello the favorite target of English pirates like Sir Francis Drake who attacked the city's forts repeatedly.
-Sir Francis met his demise in waters nearby and was buried in an iron casket that has still not been found.
+The fabulous treasures in it"s customs house made Portobello a target of English pirates like Sir Francis Drake who attacked the forts repeatedly.
+Sir Francis met his demise in waters nearby buried in an iron casket that has still not been found.
 You can drive yourself or go with a tour operator.
 For more information visit our Colon Province on the Caribbean destination page.

 10. The Discovery Center in Soberania National Park

 Historic Ocean to Ocean Train Ride

 Ride the historic Panama Canal Railway, the original and world's first trans-continental railway.
 Inaugurated in 1855, it was built for the California 49ers coming from the East coast on their quest for fortune during the Gold Rush.
 You'll coast in luxury observation cars across the Isthmus from Panama City on the Pacific, to Colon on the Atlantic Ocean in about 90 minutes.
 Along the way, enjoy views of the Panama Canal and lush rainforest surroundings.
 The train departs in the morning and returns in the late afternoon, so you will need a tour operator to take you on activities during the day.
 Shopping in the Free Zone is the most popular tour.